 The World Health Organization's (WHO) International Classification of Functioning, Disability and Health (ICF) is a common framework to understand and describe functioning and disability.
 To make the ICF more applicable for everyday use, WHO and the ICF Research Branch (www.icf-research-branch.org) created a process for developing core sets of ICF categories or "ICF Core Sets".
 ICF Core Sets facilitate the description of functioning, for example in clinical practice, by providing lists of essential categories that are relevant for specific health conditions and health care contexts.
 These ICF categories were selected from the entire ICF following a scientific process

 based on preparatory studies and the involement of a multidisciplinary group of experts.

-This Electronic Documentation Form is currently available in English, German, Finnish, Chinese, Spanish, and French to facilitate the description of functioning based on ICF Core Sets in clinical practice.
-A detailed instruction of how to use this documentation form and background information about ICF Core Sets can be found in the ICF Core Sets: Manual for Clinical Practice.
-See information below.
+To facilitate the use of ICF Core Sets, a manual outlining one approach for using them in clinical practice was published in 2012, including an accompanying electronic documentation tool www.icf-core-sets.org.
+This tool is currently available in English, French, German, Spanish, Finnish, and Chinese.
+A detailed instruction of how to use this documentation form and background information about ICF Core Sets can be found in ICF Core Sets: Manual for Clinical Practice.